Guide to Disney’s Blizzard Beach with Young Kids

 Blizzard Beach with toddlers

-Delicious Food
+Delicious Food at Blizzard Beach

 One of the most surprising things about Blizzard Beach was all the delicious food options.
 Who knew a water park had such incredible food?
 I had the pleasure of speaking to Chef Hal who shared about the fresh food prepared and served at Blizzard Beach.
 There are lots of vegan and vegetarian options too.
 According to my brother, they also have the best chicken tenders.
 They even have a WHOLE BUCKET of ice cream which makes for the perfect dessert.